 ATMs

-There is a universal ATM network spread out across Mexico and expats will rarely have to search far to find one, but there may be additional withdrawal fees when using an ATM owned by a different bank to the one expats have an account with.
-It's also important to be mindful of safety issues such as ATM fraud and robbery in the large cities.
+There is a universal ATM network spread out across Mexico, so expats will rarely have to search far to find one.
+There may be additional withdrawal fees when using an ATM owned by a different bank from the one expats have an account with.
+It's also important to be mindful of safety issues such as ATM fraud and robbery in large cities.

 Credit cards